NBGtega/shoelace-cipher/README.md

 This repo allows you to cipher texts using an algorithm derived from traditional shoe lacing methods.
 For the purpose of simplicity we’d be focusing on three lacing patterns respectively:

--Cross cross
+- Cross cross
--Army
+- Army
--Straight European
+- Straight European

 Lacing Technique Rules:
 All letters are uppercases ASCII letters